 Why drink and drive when you can squat and fly?

 Before even attempting the squat there’s somethings you want to consider.
+A pre-squat warm up is essential to avoiding injury and maximizing your workout.
 Breathing correctly and having a straight but rigid spine will help give you stability to up your gains.

 We know it may seem monotonous and you do it without thinking anyway but being mindful of your breathing can effect not only your numbers but your life.
 You’d be surprise at how many times we clam up or stop breathing completely before a big task.
 Instead of breathing up and down try breathing in and out.
 Put your hand on your collar bone, if it goes up when you breath in then you’re doing it wrong.
 Try belly breathing, make sure your belly expands and contracts when you breathe out and in, you will physically see your rib cage going out and in when you’re doing it right.

 Everyone knows you’re suppose to keep your spine straight but few people keep in mind to keep their torso rigid.
 This goes hand in hand with breathing, when you breathe out try and push out your obliques also.
 This should give you a flat stomach but visibly protruding obliques.
-Don’t overdo it now, it should feel fairly natural, the main thing is to make sure your center is firm and solid.
+Don’t overdo it now, it should feel fairly natural, the main thing is to make sure your center is firm and solid for great posture.

 Other things to Consider

 Things like lat engagement and clenching your cheeks (yes the bottom set) are also important before squatting.
 You can get lat engagement by simply pinching your shoulders back.
 The main thing to remember is that you are one solid unit, if a heavy weight was to fall on your shoulders from your standing position you should be able to bear it.

 Now that you’ve been practicing your stance and your breathing let’s move onto the real deal stuff – the barbell.